-- 1. Students may receive a mark of Insufficient Evidence for the assignment, test, quiz, project, or exam or be asked to complete an alternate assignment. - 2.
-Students may be required to meet with the teacher and Dean of Students to discuss the importance of academic integrity and develop a plan to address and correct the infraction. - 3.
+- 1. Students will receive a mark of Insufficient Evidence for the assignment, test, quiz, project, or exam. - 2.
+Students will be required to meet with the teacher, Dean of Students and, if deemed necessary, Vice-Principal to discuss the importance of academic integrity and develop a plan to address and correct the infraction. - 3.
 Students will receive a notation of the violation in Powerschool. - 4.
 Student's parents will be informed of the violation. - 5.
-Students may receive detention.
+The Student will be required to complete an alternative assessment aligned to the original standards being assessed.